Gavin867/The_Budget_Balancer/README.md

 2. Click on the "Network" tab and click on the drop down arrow next to the "Online" button.
 3. In the drop down menu select "Offline".
 4. Open the "budget" database in the Robo 3T application.
-5. With the application running in the offline
+5. With the application running in the 'offline' mode, remove or add funds.
+6. Switch the network settings back to "Online",  the user will then see succesful requests appear in the list.
+7. If the application is being run locally, reference the "budget" database while performing steps 1 through 6.

 ## Usage Instructions